hpi-swa-lab/BP2019RH1/all-in-one-product/documentation.md

 * prefix all private functions with an underscore, e.g _registerButtonCallback()

-* when possible, use semicolons to mark the end of statements and expressions
+* when possible, *don't* use semicolons to mark the end of statements and expressions